-- .3 Schools should work with their Partnership Development Manager (Birmingham Digital Education, HEFi) to ensure students are provided with support in using PebblePad development planning tools; - .4 Specific considerations should be given within the School to joint honours (including major/minor) students and to students taking programmes with different modes of delivery, for example, distance learning, part-time, and those delivered off campus.
-Comparable tutoring should be in place2 and a School's Senior Tutor will assure the quality of these specific arrangements; - .5 In cases of students on joint programmes, Schools will identify a "home" School (where the student's file is normally held) and will assign a Personal Academic Tutor from that School.
+- .3 Schools should work with their Partnership Development Manager (Digital Education Team) to ensure students are provided with support in using the online tool; - .4 Specific considerations should be given within the School to students on joint or multidisciplinary degree programmes and to students taking programmes with different modes of delivery, for example, distance learning, part-time, and those delivered off campus.
+Comparable tutoring should be in place2 and a School's Senior Tutor will assure the quality of these specific arrangements; - .5 In cases of students on joint or multidisciplinary degree programmes, Schools will identify a "home" School (where the student's file is normally held) and will assign a Personal Academic Tutor from that School.
 Personal Academic Tutoring should not be moved from one School to another during the course of a student's registration unless their programme of study changes; - .6 Induction and briefing materials should be made available to Personal Academic Tutors to ensure a consistent and confident approach to their role.
-All tutors should receive appropriate training on the use of PebblePad for the recording of tutorial work.
+All tutors should receive appropriate training on the use of the online tool for the recording of tutorial work.
 The Senior Tutors' Forum should be used as a mechanism for reviewing and updating materials available to all tutors and their students; - .7 Colleges should ensure that staff and students are aware of the wellbeing services available to students.
 A Wellbeing Officer is the first point of referral for a Personal Academic Tutor.
 A tutor should respond to any student wellbeing concerns by referring the student to the Wellbeing Officer or appropriate wellbeing service.